andrew2020wit/dsl-dictionary-parser/readme.md

 ## add-transcription.js

-add translation to json-dictionary from other json-dictionary.
+add transcription to json-dictionary from other json-dictionary.

 See also: